tbaggett/xfgloss/README.md

 ![XFGloss icon](images/phoneshot.jpg)

-**XFGloss** adds new bindable properties to Xamarin.Forms standard UI components on the Android and iOS platforms.
-It uses attached bindable properties and enhanced renderers for the supported Xamarin.Forms UI components to work its magic.
+**XFGloss** adds new properties to the Xamarin.Forms standard UI components on the Android and iOS platforms.
+It uses attached bindable properties and enhanced platform-specific renderers to work its magic.

 In the above screenshots, a gradient background was added to the bottom half of the XF ContentPage by adding this code to the Xaml declaration: